tschwider09/cross-species-ephys-transfer/README.md

 > *Human to Mouse Cross-Species Transfer Learning for Electrophysiology-to-Transcriptomics Mapping in Cortical GABAergic Interneurons*

 We replicate and extend the electrophysiology-to-transcriptomics framework of [Gouwens et al. (2020)](https://doi.org/10.1016/j.cell.2020.09.057) using publicly available Allen Institute Patch-seq datasets from mouse and human cortex.
 After reproducing major inhibitory subclass separations with engineered IPFX features and a sparse-PCA + random forest baseline, we develop an attention-based BiLSTM that operates directly on the 12-family IPFX sequence representation and evaluate cross-species transfer from mouse to human for an aligned 4-class inhibitory subclass task.
+The article is currently up at https://arxiv.org/abs/2603.11000 and submitted to MDPI Data.

 ---